ericrowan/.dotfiles/README.md

 # 👽 .dotfiles & new system checklist

 I created these files by cobbling together practices from some other folks on the web.
 Use at your own peril.
-At some point it'd be cool to set this up to be run automatically.
+At some point it'd be cool to set all this up to be run automatically.
 This will do for now.

+**This is updated for OS X El Capitan.**

 ## Checklist